NZ Herald

 Auckland University migration professor Francis Collins has extensively studied international migration for the past two decades and says the concept of a brain drain to Australia does deserve attention.

 “It’s not a beat-up.
-Cumulatively, you’re looking at the equivalent of 800,000 odd citizens who have left New Zealand for various countries, mainly Australia, over the last four decades.
+Cumulatively, you’re looking at the equivalent of 800,000-odd citizens who have left New Zealand for various countries, mainly Australia, over the last four decades.
 That’s enormous,” Collins says.

-“An important point is some of those people will be skilled and fit into the term of a brain drain but I think there’s a whole range of people who leave NZ and a whole variety of different occupations.
+“An important point is some of those people will be skilled and fit into the term of a brain drain but I think there’s a whole range of people who leave New Zealand and a whole variety of different occupations.
 Whether it’s a doctor or a truck driver, you can hop on a plane to Australia and start working tomorrow.”

 Daniel Biddle lives in Fitzroy, Melbourne and says the area is "filled with great Kiwis".